arkency/posts/posts/2015-12-06-a-single-rails-api-endpoint-to-accept-all-changes-to-the-app-state.md

 # http POST localhost:9292/commands command=foo_bar foo=foo bar=bar
 ```

 I really like this concept.
 I think it has the potential of removing a lot of controller code.

-If this could work in some cases, this idea would become the most radical one in [my book on dealing with Rails controllers](http://rails-refactoring.com).
-In fact, this approach removes a big part of the controller layer.
+If this can work in some cases, this idea would become the most radical one in [my book on dealing with Rails controllers](http://rails-refactoring.com).
+In the current version of the book, we talk a lot about the concept of form objects as a data structure which is initialized in the controller and passed to the service object.

+The approach with a generic controller handling commands removes a big part of the controller layer.

 Knowing Paweł, there will be updates and improvements to this approach, so stay tuned :)